stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 The invasion of The Burning Legion brought about the great raid buff purge.
 I remember this decision being relatively popular at the time, as both players and Blizzard alike took a strong stance for "Bring the player, not the class/spec".
 Classic raid buffs like [Mark of the Wild](https://wowpedia.fandom.com/wiki/Mark_of_the_Wild), [Power Word: Fortitude](https://wowpedia.fandom.com/wiki/Power_Word:_Fortitude), [Commanding Shout](https://wowpedia.fandom.com/wiki/Commanding_Shout), etc. were either removed or reworked into cooldowns or effects that applied to only a few players at a time.
-[Skyfury Totem](https://wowpedia.fandom.com/wiki/Skyfury_Totem) was added as a PVP talent in legion, while melee players' beloved [Windfury Totem](https://wowpedia.fandom.com/wiki/Windfury_Totem) also made a return in Shadowlands.
+[Skyfury Totem](https://wowpedia.fandom.com/wiki/Skyfury_Totem) was added as an Elemental PVP talent in legion, while melee players' beloved [Windfury Totem](https://wowpedia.fandom.com/wiki/Windfury_Totem) also made a return in Shadowlands.
+In Battle for Azeroth several "raid buffs" began to trickle back, such as Monk's [Mystic Touch](https://wowpedia.fandom.com/wiki/Mystic_Touch) and Demon Hunter's [Chaos Brand](https://wowpedia.fandom.com/wiki/Chaos_Brand).
 But it wasn't until Dragonflight that raid buffs would come back in full force.